-- 6 weeks of the maternity leave entitlement to be taken compulsorily immediately after the date of confinement;
+- six weeks of the maternity leave entitlement to be taken compulsorily immediately after the date of confinement;

-- 4 weeks of maternity leave to be taken immediately before the expected date of confinement, unless agreed otherwise between the employer and the employee;
+- four weeks of maternity leave to be taken immediately before the expected date of confinement, unless agreed otherwise between the employer and the employee;

 - the remaining leave entitlement to be taken, in whole or in part, either immediately before or immediately after the above periods mentioned above, at the employee’s choosing.